nabilm/airgapper/README.md

 * Task decouple and event driven pattern
 * Resilient, rollback deployment and retry if failure

-SLD is the easy way to use your terrafrom code!
+Airgapper is the easy way to use your infra-structure code!